- 7.1 Appointments

 When // Action

-- March 2012 // LRNC requests membership assistance in soliciting suggestions for nominations to IFLA standing committees.
+- March 2022 // LRNC requests ACRL membership assistance in soliciting suggestions for nominations to IFLA standing committees.

-December 2012-January 2013 // ALA Executive Board will decide slate of ALA-endorsed candidates for IFLA Executive Board.
+- December 2022-January 2023 // ALA Executive Board will decide the slate of ALA-endorsed candidates for IFLA Executive Board.
 ALA Executive Board will select one person per standing committee for nomination.

-February 2013 // Nominations are due at IFLA Headquarters in The Hague, Amsterdam.
+- February 2023 // Nominations are due at IFLA Headquarters in The Hague, Netherlands.